00sapo/Python-Complementary-Languages/README.rst

 Julia is fast as much as Cython and with multithreading it's even faster!
 Considering echosystem, multithreading and ease of use, Julia is a clear winner here.

-Note, however, that `pyjulia` cannot be run in multiple python subprocesses, which is a shame for parallelizeing code at the process level -- e.g. for speeding-up tests, etc.
-It's then much easier to use Python from Julia using PyCall module.